Great Little Box Company

-The Great Little Box Company (GLBC) is a Canadian company which manufactures custom and stock corrugated boxes, point-of-purchase displays, digital print and packaging, labels and flexible packaging, folding cartons, and protective packaging.
+The Great Little Box Company (GLBC) is a Canadian company that manufactures custom and stock corrugated boxes, point-of-purchase displays, digital print and packaging, labels and flexible packaging, folding cartons, and protective packaging.
 The company also distributes shipping and moving supplies.
 GLBC's main manufacturing facility is located in Richmond, British Columbia and occupies over 500,000 sqft.
 In addition to its Richmond head office, the company has distribution locations in Kelowna and Victoria, British Columbia, Everett, Washington, and a satellite office in Alberta.
-The Great Little Box Company has won a number of awards for business excellence.
+The Great Little Box Company has won a number of awards.
+Most recently, they have been honored as one of BC's Top Employers, Canada's Platinum Best Managed companies, and Canada's Most Admired Corporate Cultures.

 Timeline

 The company was founded in 1982, and began with three employees and some second-hand machinery.

 As the company grew, it began selling moving supplies in 2004 and in 2006 a label and plastics division was added.

-In 2007 the company acquired Boxstar Industries.
+In 2007, the company acquired Boxstar Industries.
 By 2008 it employed 170 people and by 2012 it had about 250 employees.

-In 2014 the Great Little Box Company merged with the Great West Paper Box Company; it was then the largest box-maker in Western Canada.
+In 2014, the Great Little Box Company merged with the Great West Paper Box Company; it was then the largest box-maker in Western Canada.

-In 2015 the company operated from four locations in British Columbia and Washington state and employed about 270 people.
+In 2015, the company operated from four locations in British Columbia and Washington state and employed about 270 people.

 In 2020 Great Little Box Company acquired Ideon Packaging.

-In 2020 the Everett location expanded to a 28,000 sqft facility on Riverside Road.
+That same year, the Everett location expanded to a 28,000 sqft facility on Riverside Road.